sairohith2605/infra-terraform/README.md

 ##### Local State Persistence

 If you do not want to use an S3 backend, and instead use the local directory for state, then comment out the contents in `terraform.tf` file.
-You can run the `terraform init` command without include `backend-config`.
+You can run the `terraform init` command without including `backend-config`.